schmupu/ioBroker.asterisk/README.md

 ![Fritzbox1](admin/fritzbox1.png)

 If you do not want, that ioBroker answer the phone, please leave "nur auf folgende Rufnummern reagieren" empty.
+Important, the Fritzbox username (Benutzername) musst only consist of number.
+Example: 12345689, 00004711 or 47110815 !!

 ![Fritzbox2](admin/fritzbox2.png)